 Conditional Formatting

-Use conditional formatting to highlight cells that meet specific criteria, such as coloring high or low values or emphasizing performance thresholds.
+Use conditional formatting to highlight cells that meet specific criteria, such as high values, low values, or threshold-based targets.

 Export (top left of report preview)